-We’ll be announcing lots more over the next couple of months, including our exciting summer campaign Dinomania.
+We have an exciting summer campaign Dinomania.
 Dinomania includes 11 life-like animatronic dinosaurs waiting to be discovered around the Zoo.
 A Tyrannosaurus Rex, Stegoceras, Giganotosaurus and other ancient creatures will be taking up residence alongside the Zoo’s 400 animal species, for a 14-week summer exhibition (from Saturday May 27 until Sunday September 3).
 The exhibition and associated dinosaur-themed activities are completely free with Zoo entry.

 2. Why are many parts of the Zoo currently closed?